electron/governance/wg-api/best-practices.md

 Buffer.from('7468697320697320612074c3a97374', 'hex')
 ```

-One reason is ambiguities and usability issues, the `Buffer` API is a good example: [Node.js Buffer API Changes][node-buffer-api].
+Factory methods help reduce ambiguity and usability issues.
+The `Buffer` API provides a good example of this: [Node.js Buffer API Changes][node-buffer-api].

-Another reason is, due to lack of function overloading, JavaScript class's constructor can only be implemented with a single C++ function, and it is error-prone to parse different kinds of parameters with C++ manually.
-While factory methods can be perfectly mapped to C++ functions, making the code much easier to read and maintain.
+Additionally, due to lack of function overloading, JavaScript class constructors can only be implemented with a single C++ function and are error-prone when parsing different kinds of parameters with C++.
+Conversely, factory methods can be perfectly mapped to C++ functions, thereby making code much easier to read and maintain.

-### Instance Event
+### Instance Events

 If the class generates events, it should inherit from `EventEmitter` and use its interface for emitting events.

-### Instance Property
+### Instance Properties

-If an API of the class returns _non-assignable_ `Object`, and the returned objects always strictly equal each other, the API should be implemented as property.
+If an API of the class returns a _non-assignable_ `Object`, and the returned objects always strictly equal each other, the API should be implemented as property.

 For example: